The Naboo Swamp

 An odd, frog-like creature Gungan, JAR JAR BINKS, squats holding a clam he has retrieved from the murky swamp.
 The shell pops open.
 Jar Jar’s great tongue snaps out and grabs the clam, swallowing it in one gulp.

-The Omnibus UK special (mentioned above) included a CG Test shot of this “brisky morning munchen” scene.
-You can download it here on the page (courtesy of Yannick Morin).
-It also appears to have a quick shot at the end of Jar Jar with the energy balls rolling past him.
-I’m also including a storyboard image from the Illustrated Screenplay as well as some other great stills of the segment from the Omnibus UK special which were sent in by Chris Nichol.
+The “Episode One Omnibus Special” includes a CG Test shot of this “brisky morning munchen” scene.
+It also contains a quick shot at the end of Jar Jar with energy balls rolling past him.
+I’m including a storyboard image from the Illustrated Screenplay, as well as some other stills of the segment from the Omnibus special, which were sent in by Chris Nichol.

 [T-Note: Jar Jar is a friendly Gungan, as we all know, but did you know that he was originally supposed to hug and kiss Qui-Gon after saving him from getting run over in the swamp?
 Ewwwwwww.]